 - 3 drops of peppermint oil (available here)

 - 3 drops of clove oil (available here)

 You can spray this on your furniture and carpets.
+NOT ON YOUR PET.
 (Do a smell test area first, to make sure it doesn’t stain.)
 Vinegar is a great flea repellent.
 Insects hate the smell of clove and peppermint oil.